Vadenez/VOLT-Banking/README.md

 https://stackoverflow.com/questions/29282105/how-can-i-get-a-window-position-x-y-created-by-using-opencv
 https://docs.microsoft.com/en-us/dotnet/framework/winforms/controls/how-to-play-a-sound-from-a-windows-form

 ### Plans (In this order):
-Making VKeyboard better.
+Learn html for a better website.
+Create website.
 Make the login work.
 Make a trasaction type page, that displays balance and such.

 ## Notice
 If you would like to build the "VOLT Banking" project, make sure you have Open CV v3.4.10 installed on your computer.